Do you belong in a Zoo?

 Looking for more than just a Normal Volunteer Experience?

 The internship program at the Washington Park Zoo is an opportunity for college students to acquire experience and knowledge by working alongside professional staff.
-Although it is a non-paid internship, the experience will no doubt benefit any future endeavors in the zoological field or related area of career interest.
-Internships are available to college students in animal care, public relations, summer camp (education major only), education programs (education major only), graphic design, horticulture, construction and other areas of request.
-We also can assist in a focused planning to completion project, as well.
+Although it is a non-paid internship, the experience will no doubt benefit any future endeavors in the zoological field or related areas of career interest.
+Internships are available to college students in animal care, public relations, summer camp (education major only), education programs (education major only), graphic design, horticulture, construction, and other areas of request.
+We also can assist in focused planning to completion type projects for class projects.

 Animal Care Internship